 Anthony Horton – Anthony holds a PhD in Environmental Science, a Bachelor of Environmental Science with Honours and a Diploma of Carbon Management.
 He has a track record of delivering customised solutions in Academia, Government, the Mining Industry and Consulting based on the latest wisdom and his scientific background and experience in Climate/Atmospheric Science and Air Quality.
 Anthony’s work has been published in internationally recognised scientific journals and presented at international and national conferences, and he is currently on the Editorial Board of the Journal Nature Environment and Pollution Technology.
 Anthony also blogs on his own site, The Climate Change Guy.

-Strobe Driver – Since completing his doctoral thesis in war studies 2011, Strobe has been lecturing and tutoring in the Social Sciences at Federation University and continuing with his research into Security Studies with an emphasis on the Asia-Pacific region, the nation-state and conflict and terrorism.
+Strobe Driver – Dr Strobe Driver completed a doctoral thesis in war studies in 2011 and he now commentates and writes on war, terrorism, Asia-Pacific security and numerous other issues that are both historical and currently in the public sphere.
+He is also a lecturer and tutor at Federation University, however the views expressed are his own and are based on his research.
 He is a regular contributor to E-IR and more information about his writings can be found on Academia.edu and on his own website Geo-strategic Orbit.com.
 He is continuing to write articles and build a publishing base and is also currently writing a documentary.

 Matt Rae – Matt, a happy ‘family’ man with a young family, writes about the ‘fun’ of being a father and his (humorous) reflections of what he has learned about fatherhood.
 By writing about his experiences Matt hopes that readers get some value from his mistakes.
 Matt also blogs on his own site, The Unsimple Life in between studying at university.